Yanians/test/README.md

 # Test Project

 ## Git Guides
-The following commands might not be the best practice but these commands works perfectly with the following setup
+The following commands might not be the best practice but these commands work perfectly with the following setup

 ### sync remote
 ```